Skip to content

 def ohe(self, seqs: StrSeqType) -> NDArray[np.uint8]:

-"""One hot encode a nucleotide sequence.
+"""One hot encode a nucleotide sequence."""

 reverse_complement(seqs, length_axis=None, ohe_axis=None, out=None)